bensadeh/circumflex/README.md

 ### Collapsing comments *(or: How I Stopped Worrying and Learned to Love `less`)*
 `less` does not support collapsing comments.

-As an alternative to moving between comment groups, `circumflex` prints every top-level comment with the string `::`.
-Using `less`'s search functionality, one can move between top-level posts by searching for `::` and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.
+To navigate between top-level comments, `circumflex` prints every top-level comment with the string `::`.
+Using `less`'s search functionality, one can move between top-level posts by searching for `::` and then <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.

 <pre>
   <kbd>/</kbd>: search